Is Google Chrome Safe?

 You can also check the trust score via API: GET /v1/preflight?target=Google Chrome

-Key Safety Concerns for iOS apps
+Key Safety Concerns for iOS app

 When evaluating any iOS app, watch for: excessive permissions, data collection, in-app purchases, age appropriateness.